Are Mushrooms Legal in Texas? What to Know (2025)

 Texas House Bill 4561

-• Overview: This bill would have established the Texas Alternative Mental Health Therapy Research Consortium, consisting of academic scholars, mental health professionals, and representatives of psychedelic advocacy groups.
+• Overview: This bill would have established the Texas Alternative Mental Health Therapy Research Consortium, consisting of academic scholars, medical professionals, and representatives of psychedelic advocacy groups.
 Its purpose was to research the efficacy of using psychedelics and ketamine in treating veterans' mental health conditions, such as PTSD and depression.
 The bill also proposed creating a grant program to fund ketamine clinics and developing a voucher system to provide veterans with ketamine therapy.
 Additionally, it mandated a study to evaluate alternative therapies, including ibogaine and 5-MeO-DMT.

 • Status: Died in committee.